mondragonda/symfony/UPGRADE-3.0.md

    }
    ```

- * In Symfony 2.7 a small BC break was introduced with the new choices_as_values
+ * ppp In Symfony 2.7 a small BC break was introduced with the new choices_as_values
    option.
 In order to have the choice values populated to the html value attribute
    you had to define the choice_value option.
 This is now not any more needed.